krishnakanth-G/krishnakanth-G/README.md

 - 👋 Hi, I’m @krishnakanth-G
-- 👀 I’m interested in Deep learning
+- 👀 I’m interested in Machine learning
-- 🌱 I’m currently learning Data science
 - 📫 How to reach me ... guntakrishnakanth@gmail.com

 <!---